u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

 ~~~~~~~~~~~~~~~

 If not done yet, go to the online payment provider website, create an account, and make sure to have
 the credentials required for third-party use.
-Odoo requires these credentials to communicate with
+Thrive Bureau ERP requires these credentials to communicate with
 the payment provider.

 The form in this section is specific to the payment provider you are configuring.
 Please refer to